 Junk Food: Junk food is a no-no for obvious reasons.
 Junk food or takeaways are rarely of good nutritional value relative to the calories they contain.
 They frequently contain salt or sugar or both, and all-too-often contain things like onions and other canine undesirables.

 Macadamia Nuts: Toxic to dogs, macadamia nuts are considered one of the least appropriate and most dangerous human foods to give to a dog.
 So absolutely no macadamia nuts, not even little pieces!

 Onions and Leeks: Onions, leeks and other members of the allium family can cause damage to red blood cells which can result in anemia in dogs.
-Small amount of garlic however can be beneficial.
-(Never exceed recommended doses, and if you’re at all concerned, don’t feed it at all!).
+Fresh garlic however has been proven to be highly beneficial to dogs.
+(Fresh though, not garlic supplements).

 Tea: While we all know of dogs who enjoy tea, tea contains caffeine which is toxic and potentially fatal to dogs.
 Teabags, because of their high concentration of caffeine, are particularly dangerous!

 Vine Fruits: Grapes, raisins and sultanas can cause kidney failure and even death in even small amounts.
 As with macadamia nuts, the exact ingredient which causes the toxicity in vine fruits is not known, but it is known that dogs of any size or any age can be negatively affected.

 Xylitol: Xylitol is a sweetener which is highly toxic to dogs.
 Frequently found in peanut butter, make sure you choose a brand of peanut butter which does not contain xylitol as it can cause liver failure, seizures and even death in dogs!

 So there’s a list of things dogs shouldn’t eat.
 Want to see a surprisingly long list of things dogs can eat?
 Visit my Food & Feeding section.